Dream-City-Church/mp-event-registration-summary-email/README.md

 **Requirements**

  1. The following 3 Configuration Setting Keys are used within this procedure and allow you to change some of the basic functionality.
-Create these keys under Administration > Configuration Settings before using this procedure, or use service_notification_event_registrations_setup.sql
+Create these keys under Administration > Configuration Settings before using this procedure, or use [event_registration_summary_email_setup.sql](event_registration_summary_email_setup.sql)
     * NotificationEventRegistrationsSummaryMessageID
     * NotificationEventRegistrationsSummarySendDoW
     * NotificationEventRegistrationsSummaryDaysBefore.